visionsystemsgmbh/programming_examples/CAN/c/vs_can_api/README.md

 These examples come with a CMake file `CMakeLists.txt`.
 CMake usage is optional.

 You'll also need vs_can_api library files.
+You can find the ZIP archive in the download area of your product.
 Either put them into this folder or anywhere else where CMake or the IDE of your choice will be able to find them.

 Compilation
 -----------